matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Calculating the display name for a room
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clients will need to show a human-readable name for a room.
+Clients may wish to show a human-readable name for a room.
 There are a number
 of possibilities for choosing a useful name.
 To ensure that rooms are named
 consistently across clients, clients SHOULD use the following algorithm to
 choose a name:

 1. If the room has an `m.room.name`_ state event, use the name given by that
    event.

 #.
 If the room has an `m.room.canonical_alias`_ state event, use the alias
    given by that event.

 #.
-If neither of the above events are present, a name should be composed based/sys/class/backlight/intel_backlight/brightness
+If neither of the above events are present, a name should be composed based
    on the members of the room.
 Clients should consider `m.room.member`_ events
-   for users other than the logged in user, with ``membership: join`` or
+   for users other than the logged-in user, with ``membership: join`` or
    ``membership: invite``.

+   .. _active_members:

    i.
 If there is only one such event, the display name for the room should be
       the `disambiguated display name`_ of the corresponding user.